Design optimization of silicon nitride nanomechanical resonators for thermal infrared detectors: a guide through key figures of merit: Discussion

 Figure \ref{fig:pareto}a shows the results for a selection of the variable combinations for bare SiN drumheads.
 We can readily observe that here we obtain the absolute highest value of $D^*$, highlighted in red in the plot, surpassing the fundamental room temperature limit of an ideal black body, $D^*_{bb}$, marked as the vertical dotted black line.
 The particular combination of variables for which a SiN drumhead can reach this performance is annotated in the relative text box.
 This structure has a relatively slow thermal time constant, being $\tau_{th}>\SI{100}{\milli\s}$.
-We therefore also highlighted in yellow a local maximum for $\tau_{th}<\SI{3}{\milli\s}$.
-This detector is two orders of magnitude faster than the other highlighted one, while still having a high detectivity $D^*>\SI{1e9}{\centi\m\sqrt\hertz\per\watt}$.
-In general, out of the million combination of variables for which we calculated $\tau_{th}$ and $D^*$ we displayed only those who showed what we considered an attractive value of specific detectivity: $D^*\geq\SI{1e9}{\centi\m\sqrt\hertz\per\watt}$ for drumheads, and $D^*\geq\SI{1e8}{\centi\m\sqrt\hertz\per\watt}$ for trampolines.
-In Figure \ref{fig:pareto}c, the equivalent plot for drumheads covered with an absorber is displayed.
-Here again, we highlight the best-performing structure with a red dot.
-Despite it being notably lower than the maximum for bare SiN drumheads, we hereby notice that this plot's front decreases less in $D^*$ as the structures become faster, with respect to the bare SiN drumhead case.
-In Figure \ref{fig:pareto}c the local maximum (yellow dot) for $\tau_{th}<\SI{1}{\milli\s}$ has $D^*\approx\SI{5.5e9}{\centi\m\sqrt\hertz\per\watt}$, which is more than five times higher than the corresponding point in figure \ref{fig:pareto}a.
-In this plot, the vertical dotted line marks the room temperature sensitivity limit for a detector with an absorber, $D^*_{50\%}$.
+We therefore also highlighted in yellow a local maximum for $\tau_{th}<\SI{1}{\milli\s}$.
+This detector is more two orders of magnitude faster than the other highlighted one, while still having a high detectivity $D^*>\SI{1e9}{\centi\m\sqrt\hertz\per\watt}$.
+The Pareto front for bare SiN trampolines is shown in Figure \ref{fig:pareto}b.
+Similarly to SiN drumheads, the highest value of $D^*$ is obtained for a structure (red dot) that is slow, $\tau_{th}>\SI{100}{\milli\s}$.
+In order to obtain a detector with $\tau_{th}<\SI{1}{\milli\s}$ (yellow dot) we have to sacrifice the specific detectivity and accept having $D^*<\SI{1e9}{\centi\m\sqrt\hertz\per\watt}$.

+In Figure \ref{fig:pareto}c, the Pareto front plot for drumheads covered with an absorber is displayed.
+The vertical dotted line marks the room temperature sensitivity limit for a detector with a 50\% absorber, $D^*_{50\%}$.
+We notice that this plot's front approaches the theoretical limit over a large range of time constants.
+This allows the design of an optimal drumhead detector with a time constant as low as 3~ms and that operates close to the theoretical detectivity limit (yellow dot) in contrast to the slow design with the globally maximum $D^*$-value.